Section I: Purpose

 Except as otherwise provided, Section II through Section IV do not apply to “sexual harassment” under Title IX, the requirements and procedures of which are stated in Section VII.
 Section II states the scope and authority and jurisdiction of the University for non-Title IX sexual harassment cases.
 Section III enumerates the conduct prohibited under the Student Code of Conduct, including unlawful discrimination and unlawful harassment that does not constitution Title IX “sexual harassment” under Section VII.
 Section IV contains the complaint and investigation procedures for prohibited conduct enumerated in Section III, including complaints of unlawful discrimination and sexual harassment that do not constitute Title IX “sexual harassment” under Section VII.
 Subsection VII sets forth the University’s sexual harassment policy under Title IX, defines “sexual harassment” under Title IX, describes the remedies and supportive measures available in a Title IX sexual harassment matter, and describes the requirements and procedures for a Title IX sexual harassment complaint, investigation, informal resolution, live hearing, and appeal.

-The Code may be viewed at the Office of Student Conduct and the University course catalog.
+The Code may be viewed online and the University course catalog.
 Printed copies of the Code may be requested at the Office of Student Conduct.
 Definitions of terms used in this Code, can be found in Appendix I.